 The escalating measures being taken by local, state and federal authorities may cause a supply chain ripple effect that will force us to temporarily shut down operations.

-At this point, the construction of Wick Buildings does meet the criteria of essential work as currently defined—with the exception of Michigan until April 13th.
-Therefore, we are continuing all activity except for employees in Michigan.
+At this point, the construction of Wick Buildings does meet the criteria of essential work as currently defined.
+Therefore, we are continuing all activity.

-Note: We also have the ability to deliver materials to job sites in all states with the exception of Michigan.
+Note: We also have the ability to deliver materials to job sites in all states that we operate.
 So, if any of our material-only builders would still like to receive a delivery, they may.
 Any decision made by a builder in an affected state to take delivery of a project is at their sole discretion.